 • Offer preparation and review

-• Ensuring a strong, prepared approach
+• Ensuring a thorough, prepared approach

 Offer Day to Possession